How to watch the Scream movies in order

 Scream (2022)

-Another day, another gang of kids getting terrorised by the hooded serial killer.
+It might be soft-reboot, but it’s still kids getting terrorized by the hooded serial killer.
 Only this time, the gang is mostly fresh, with Gen Z teens leading the movie and rolling their eyes at the legacy references while dubbing their own turn as a ‘requel’.

-The classic trio of Sidney, Gale, and Dewey return as part of the Scream cast, only this time they are older, wiser, and perhaps not as quick on the mark as they once were when it comes to outwitting Ghostface.
+The classic trio of Sidney, Gale, and Dewey return, only this time they are older, wiser, and perhaps not as quick off the mark as they once were when it comes to outwitting Ghostface.
 And though Billy Loomis is brought back into the fold in some capacity via the sequels, this version is perhaps the most refreshing and surprising.

-The kills in 2022’s Scream are memorable and innovative, including one scene that stretches out the tension and expectation so far, it makes you want to…well, scream.
+The kills in 2022’s Scream are memorable and innovative, including one scene that stretches out the tension and expectation so far, it makes you want to… well, scream.
+Read our Scream 5 review for more!

 How to watch the Scream movies in order: Ghostface in Scream 6